deibich/openhab-libraries/blockly/libraries/datetime/README.md

 ![compare_zdt_with_zdt|690x34, 75%](images/compare_zdt_with_zdt.png)

 ### is \<zdt1\> between \<zdt2\> and \<zdt2\> use date and time/date/time
-Checks if the instant of this date-time is before/after/equal that of the specified date-time.
+Check if the instant of the first ZonedDateTime is between the two other ZonedDateTime.
 You can select if you want to compare all components, date only or time only.
 ![compare_zdt_between_zdt_and_zdt| 75%](images/compare_zdt_between_zdt_and_zdt.png)

 ### get \<datetime_unit\> from \<zdt\>